Musahar: Etymology

-In Bihar, the word Musahar is said to be derived from the Bhojpuri mūs+ahar (literally rat eater), on account of their traditional occupation as rat catchers.
+Origins

 According to a local legend, Lord Brahma created man and gave him the horse to ride.
 The first Musahar decided to dig holes in the belly of the horse to fix his feet as he rode.
 This offended Lord Brahma, who cursed him and his descendants to be rat-catchers.
-Herbert Hope Risley, in his 1881 survey of castes and tribes of Bengal, speculated that the Musahars were an offshoot of the hunter-gatherer Bhuiya from the Chota Nagpur Plateau who migrated to the Gangetic plains approximately 6-7 generations prior to his survey, around 300-350 years before present.
+Herbert Hope Risley, in his 1881 survey of castes and tribes of Bengal, speculated that the Musahars were an offshoot of the hunter-gatherer Bhuiya from the Chota Nagpur Plateau who migrated to the Gangetic plains approximately 6-7 generations prior to his survey, around 300–350 years before present.
 It is now believed that this theory is generally correct.
 Modern genetic studies have found Musahars cluster very closely with Munda peoples like the Santhals and the Hos, and demonstrate similar haplogroup frequencies for both maternal and paternal lineages.
 Some Musahars have claimed that they once had their own language but it was lost when they migrated.
 This process has been observed in another tribal population, the Baiga, who also once spoke a Munda language but shifted to an Indo-European language in the distant past.
 However, unlike the Musahar, the Baiga remained isolated from Brahminical society at large and so were seen as a tribe rather than a caste.

 Present circumstances

 The Musahar consists of three endogamous clans: Bhagat, Sakatiya and Turkahia.
 They are now mostly landless agricultural labourers and sometimes still have to resort to rat catching to survive during lean times.
-They are one of the most marginalised castes in India, even among Dalits.
-The Musahar are Hindu, and celebrate most local Hindu festivals like Holi and Diwali, They also believe in a number of tribal deities, including Dinabhadri and Buniya Baba.
+They are one of the most marginalised castes in India, even below Dalits.
+George Kunnath claims that there "is and has been an internal hierarchy between the various Dalit castes".
+According to Kunnath, the Dusadhs are considered the highest while the Musahars are considered the lowest within the Dalit groups.
+The Musahar are Hindu, and celebrate most local Hindu festivals like Holi, Diwali, Chhath Puja, Durga Puja.
+They also believe in a number of tribal deities, including Dinabhadri and Buniya Baba.
 Musahars also have their own rituals like the kul pooja, in which participants bathe in boiling milk to worship ancestors.
 They also offer liquor during poojas and weddings.

 The Musahar are found throughout eastern Uttar Pradesh, southern Nepal and Bihar, and are employed in Bihar's stone quarries.
 Many have also emigrated to the states of Punjab and Haryana as agricultural labourers, with many Nepali Musahars working as migrant labourers for 6 months at a time.
-They speak Bhojpuri, Magahi and Maithili but many now have working knowledge of Hindi.
+They speak Bhojpuri, Magahi, Maithili and Khortha but many now have working knowledge of Hindi.